NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

     this is needed when a compute node also functions as a login node.
     Additionally, set the singularity install option (which is no by default).
     Singularity can be used to run containers and it will be used to set up rootless options as well.
-Do not set up a default NFS with single node. deployment.
+Do not set a default NFS with single node deployment.
     ```
     $ vi config/group_vars/slurm-cluster.yml
     slurm_enable_nfs_server: false
     slurm_enable_nfs_client_nodes: false
     slurm_cluster_install_singularity: yes

+    slurm_login_on_compute: true

     slurm_allow_ssh_user:
     - "user1"
     - "user2"
     - "user3”
     ```

     Note: After deployment new users have to be manually added to “/etc/localusers” and “/etc/slurm/localusers.backup” on the node that functions as a login node.